Stuyk/rebar-altv/docs/faq.md

 Doing so may limit your ability to load plugins from other users.

+## Can I use npm packages client-side

+Nope!
+You won't ever be able to.
+However, you can use them in the webview, and on server-side.

 ## Do I need to buy a server?

 Only buy a server when you're ready for your server to go live.